PerdizioB/SQLServer/README.md

  # Step by step
 1. The query used for analysis [queryHypotheticalql.sql](https://github.com/PerdizioB/SQLServer/blob/main/QueryHypotheticalql.sql)
  "The query calculates the total revenue (considering the price after discount) generated from orders placed by customers in the "BUILDING" market segment, filtering orders and items based on specific dates.
 The result is presented with the highest revenue at the top, and in case of a tie, it is sorted by the order date"
-3. [Script.sql](https://github.com/PerdizioB/SQLServer/blob/main/subtreeIndexCost.sql) get the cost of the subtree using the hypothetical index
+2. [Script.sql](https://github.com/PerdizioB/SQLServer/blob/main/subtreeIndexCost.sql) get the cost of the subtree using the hypothetical index
-- Read the xml
-- Get the cost value of the subtree
+Summary of What This Script Does:
+- The script loads an XML query execution plan from a file.
-- Gets the name of the table that uses the index
+- It extracts the estimated subtree cost from the plan, the table being used, and the hypothetical index (if any) associated with the table.
-- Get the index name and index id
-- Insert the information HYPCOST
+- It then inserts this information into a table (HYPCOST) for later analysis.

 3. Procedure [dbo].[cosIndexCreation](https://github.com/PerdizioB/SQLServer/blob/main/costIndexCreation.sql) this procedure calculates the cost of creating an index.
  - Composite index with 2 attributes of type float and type Integer.
  - Interger Data Type: 4 bytes